Chloe Knox, President

 Ethan Treacy, Executive Vice President

 Ethan Treacy ’23 is from Quincy, Florida, and graduated from the University of Georgia in 2012.
 After undergrad, Ethan worked as a licensed insurance agent in Austin, Texas, for three years.
 In 2016, Ethan graduated Marine Corp Officer Candidates School and commissioned as an officer in the Marines.
 Ethan spent four years active duty in the Corps, with three years deployed to Japan.
 During his 1L summer, Ethan interned with federal District Court judges in Fort Worth, Texas, and Washington, D.C.
-Ethan is also a member of the Virginia Journal of International Law and the Virginia Law Veterans.
+Ethan is also a member of the Virginia Law Review and the Virginia Law Veterans.

 Douglas Maggs, Vice President for Speakers